 Unfortunately, these aren’t the best dogs to have if you suffer from allergies.
 They tend to shed frequently and continuously, meaning that they don’t have seasons of decreased shedding.
 Since they have short coats, they won’t need trimming, but getting a bath twice per month will help keep the hair at bay, and brushing them at least three times per week will also help.

 Make sure your dog receives regular check-ups so that any health conditions can be treated in a timely manner.
-Sometimes, reading about the possible health conditions can be scary, but knowledge is power and will help you become more aware of how to take care of your mixed breed dog.
+Sometimes, reading about possible health conditions can be scary, but knowledge is power and will help you become more aware of how to take care of your mixed-breed dog.

 Male vs. Female